qngapparat/bsPractice/README.md

 #### simple_pipe.c
 create am unnamed pipe between related processes used to send string.
 #### anon_pipe.c and anon_pipe_dual.c
-create one (anon_pipe.c) or two (anon_pipe_dual.c) unnamed pipes between related processes executing shell programs.
-For anon_pipe_dual.c, an arbitrary task is selected.
+create one (anon_pipe.c) or two (anon_pipe_dual.c) unnamed pipes between related processes executing shell programs. anon_pipe_dual.c doesn't execute anything, it simply demonstrates two-way communication.
 #### popen_r.c and popen_w.c
 execute shell programs using popen() and pclose() which write to / read from a FILE* popen_r.c illustrates how to read from the FILE*, where the stdout of "ls -l" is saved.
 Data is piped from stdout of the shell program to FILE*.